Best Practices for Hot Yoga Studios

 As each studio space is unique in location, building type, building envelope, and specific heating needs, the specifications of our products can vary widely.
 While we would like to be on site and visit each of our customers’ studios, it is not an easy option for most, as we would need to have dedicated staff available to fly to visit our customers nationally and abroad.

-So, in addition to providing us information that we ask for in our yoga studio quote form and conversations that we hope to have over the phone, we do suggest that, if necessary, you consider consulting with the following professional(s) to help further assist you in determining the condition of your yoga studio space.
+So, in addition to requesting a heating quote, we do suggest that you consider consulting with the following professional(s) to help further assist you in determining the condition of your yoga studio space.

 It may be a great opportunity to consult a professional in this area to come in and assess the current heating system, the envelope of the building, and the overall performance of the space.